-For security reasons, the Station P1 powered by ScreenCloud OS is only able to display HTTPS links.
+For security reasons, the ScreenCloud OS device is only able to display HTTPS links.
 If you would like to display non-signed links (such as links hosted on your local network) please follow the steps below to provision your ScreenCloud OS device to be able to use local links with self-signed certificates.

 1. Configure your local link

 1.1.
 Create your local link.

 1.2.
 Create your Root Certificate, Root Certificate (Key), Certificate, and Certificate (Key).

 1.3.
 Configure your local link with the Certificate and Certificate (Key) that you have created.

 1.4.
 Make sure that you can open your link in HTTPS format on your computer.

 1.5.
 A warning may appear in your browser that the connection is not private, this is because you are using a Certificate from a Root Certificate that you have self-created.
 Please import your Root CA to your browser.